open/close all folders

 - There's one area on a conveyor belt where you see a cactus off to the side; if you examine it, you get the message "You stop to smell the flowers."

 - When you reach the area where Mettaton is giving a news report, you can walk around and examine items in the room, only to learn that the item you just picked up is, in fact, a bomb.
-Mettaton then tears down the walls around him to reveal that all of the other objects you didn't examine are also bombs... including the words in his speech bubble!
+Mettaton then tears down the walls around him to reveal that all of the other objects you didn't examine are also bombs — the present, the basketball, the script for his newest movie...even the words in his speech bubble!

 - If you choose to attack Mettaton EX directly, he makes an...interesting◊ face.